-In the event that it is determined by the preceptor and the instructor and Program Coordinator that a student has not successfully passed all of the directed practice competencies, the student will be given an "F" and asked to retake the directed practice.
-The ACEND guidelines require a minimum of 150 hours in each core area and completion of all competencies with a passing score.
-The Program Coordinator has constant communication with the preceptors in regards to a students' progress.
+In the event that it is determined by the preceptor and the instructor and Program Coordinator that a student has not successfully passed the directed practice competencies, the student will be given the appropriate grade, and if less than 70%, retake the directed practice.
+The Program requires a minimum of 480 hours reflecting each core area and completion of all competencies with a passing score.
+The Program Coordinator or instructor has constant communication with the preceptors in regards to a students' progress.
 The program has been designed to minimize last minute failures of students from a lack of work related to the competencies.
-The Program Coordinator, and/or instructor will meet with the preceptor to discuss the problems.
+The Program Coordinator and/or instructor will meet with the preceptor to discuss the problems.
 The program will make every effort to promote student success.
-Students are asked during the weekly meetings to inform the instructor and/or Program Coordinator of any problems.
+Students are asked during the checkpoints to inform the instructor and/or Program Coordinator of any problems.
 If the student has failed to alert the faculty to any problems, it is not the responsibility of the faculty to resolve any unknown problems.
 In the event that the preceptor should contact the instructor or Program Coordinator and indicate a problem with a student, the student will be asked to meet with the Program Coordinator.